eshant-alfa/campusconnect-v2/README.md

 # Campus Connect

 Campus Connect is a purpose-built digital platform designed to foster vibrant, supportive, and engaged campus communities.
-Our mission is to empower students, staff, and organizations to connect, collaborate, and thrive through seamless communication, resource sharing, and community-driven features—all in one place.
+Our mission is to empower students, staff, and organizations to connect, collaborate, and thrive through seamless communication, resource sharing, and community-driven features all in one place.

 ## 🌟 Mission